Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Robotic Manipulator Navigation

 Section~\ref{ssec:betarisk} introduced an approach for tuning the conservativeness with which the strategy sets (\ref{eq:strategystateconstraint}) are lifted into target sets (\ref{eq:xt}), by varying the importance of intersecting with the safety set $\mathcal{X}_E$ (\ref{eq:emergencyset}).
-To examine the effects of varying the acceptable risk level, we solve a single task using $\beta = 1$ and a more conservative $\beta = 0.7$.
-The results are depicted in Fig.~\ref{fig:traj_beta_comp}.
-Both trajectories follow the same path at the beginning of the task.
+To examine the effects of varying the acceptable risk level $\beta$ on the system's closed-loop trajectory, we solve a single task using $\beta = 1$ and a more conservative $\beta = 0.7$.
+The results are depicted in Fig.~\ref{fig:traj_beta_comp}, and demonstrate the benefits of incorporating the safety set $\mathcal{X}_E$ during the formation of full-dimensional target sets.

+Both trajectories ($\beta = 0.7$ and $\beta = 1$) follow the same path at the beginning of the task.
 However, during a sharp curve towards the latter portion of the task, the trajectory corresponding to $\beta = 1$, plotted in purple, is no longer able to satisfy the task constraints.

 The more conservative approach, using $\beta = 0.7$ and plotted in black, takes the safety constraints $\mathcal{X}_E$ into account and is able to maneuver the sharp turn.
 We see that the center-tracking safety controller activates at the end of the task and keeps the system within the constraints (whereas the $\beta = 1$ trajectory leaves the task constraints at this point).